 OSSA handles all letter of good standing requests.
 There are three different "Letters of Good Standing"; one for students who want to transfer to another school, one for students who want to visit another school and one for general purposes (e.g. for work, scholarship applications, etc.).
 Students seeking such a letter should complete the relevant request form and submit it to OSSA.
-Request forms can be found in the Office of Student Services and Advising, room 1043, and online at https://cardozo.yu.edu/student-life/office-student-services-and-advising/additional-resources-and-forms/forms.
-Forms can be mailed, emailed, faxed or handed in person to OSSA.
-Please note that these requests may take up to a week to process.
+Request forms can be found in the Office of Student Services and Advising, room 1043, and by emailing cardozostudentservices@yu.edu.
+Forms can be mailed, emailed, or handed in person to OSSA.
+Please note that these requests may take up to 10 business days to process.